 Are online British curriculum schools accredited?

 Accreditation varies.
 Some schools hold UK Department for Education accreditation.
-Others are accredited through examination boards such as Pearson Edexcel or are recognised as Cambridge International Schools.
-A few operate without formal accreditation but prepare students effectively for external examinations.
+Others are accredited through examination boards (Pearson Edexcel, Cambridge International) or international bodies like Cognia.
+CambriLearn holds five: Cognia, Pearson Edexcel, SACAI, IEB, and NCAA.
+That's broader coverage than most online schools.
 Always verify a school's specific accreditation status before enrolling.

 How much does an online British curriculum school cost?